Keenan Cahill

-Keenan Cahill (1995 – December 29, 2022) was an American YouTuber and Internet celebrity who gained fame in the early 2010s for his viral videos in which he lip synced to popular songs.
+Keenan Cahill (March 20, 1995 – December 29, 2022) was an American YouTuber and Internet celebrity who gained fame in the early 2010s for his viral videos in which he lip synced to popular songs.
+He went on to become a singer-songwriter and also did video collaborations with various other well known celebrities.

 Cahill launched his first lipsynced YouTube video on August 28, 2010, on the Katy Perry song "Teenage Dream".
 Guest artists on his channel included Jennifer Aniston, 50 Cent, Flo Rida, Katy Perry, Tinie Tempah, Maroon 5, Cody Simpson, Jason Derulo, Big Time Rush, Glee, The Wanted, LMFAO, Drake Bell, Justin Bieber, Gym Class Heroes, Xuso Jones, WWE wrestler The Miz, and Pauly D. He released two EPs and over a dozen singles on iTunes.

 Early life

 Cahill was born in 1995 in Elmhurst, Illinois.
 He was diagnosed at the age of one with Maroteaux–Lamy syndrome, which in his case resulted in developing an appearance much like that of people with dwarfism; Cahill was 127 cm, with thickening of the dura, shortened trunk, crouched stance, restricted joint movement, and enlarged hands.
 Cahill was treated with a bone marrow transplant in 1997 to slow down the progression of the disease, and he had multiple surgeries, including surgery to relieve intracranial pressure.